 - Diabetic dermopathy – brown patches on the skin

-- Eruptive xanthomatosis – yellow bumps with red ring
+- Eruptive xanthomatosis – yellow bumps with a red ring

 - Digital sclerosis – thick skin on the feet or hands